-- Viewing Whales From Land: While whales may be present anywhere in Maui’s waters, the most whale sightings are generally from the south and west shores of the island.
+- Watching Whales From Land: While whales may be present anywhere in Maui’s waters, the most whale sightings are generally from the south and west shores of the island.
 Just stand on shore (or on the lanai of your accommodations) and look out to sea.
 Scan the ocean surface for what appears to be a spout of steam.
 There’s a whale there…and probably more than one.
 Keep watching those “steam spouts.”
 If you’re patient, you’ll probably be rewarded with a flipper coming out of the water or a sleek back curving up and over, ending in the flip of a fluke (whale tail).
 If you are REALLY lucky, you’ll see a whale breaching (pictured here)–leaping into the air and slapping the water as it comes down—the ultimate in whale sightings!

-- Viewing Whales From Your Car: Often you will see whales spouting or breaching along the shore as you drive on Maui’s coastal roads.
+- Watching Whales From Your Car: Often you will see whales spouting or breaching along the shore as you drive on Maui’s coastal roads.
 Please use caution.
 I know it’s thrilling, but don’t slam on your brakes, swerve suddenly, or slow to a crawl in order to snap a picture.
 Whale season car accidents are all too numerous on Maui!
 Slow down and pull off the road, so you can enjoy the whale activity without obstructing drivers behind you or endangering yourself!